This document presents a set of

 the browser's address bar).
 Therefore, when CORS is enabled, untrusted resources can be

-loaded by the browser (they are untrusted because
+resources are untrusted because

-trust is not a transitive property),
+trust is not a transitive property)!

 If you want to learn more about the dangers posed by the CORS vulnerability, then

-please read a few exploitation examples.
+please read about a few exploitation examples.

 The following patches represent a possible countermeasure for the CORS vulnerability: